expo/expo/docs/pages/versions/unversioned/guides/configuring-statusbar.md

 ### Set the `backgroundColor` of the status bar to an opaque color and disable `translucent` option

 Setting solely `backgroundColor` to opaque color will disable the `transparency` of the status bar, but preserve `translucency`.
-You need to explicitly set `translucent` to `false` if you want status bar in your app to take space on the device's screen.
+You need to explicitly set `translucent` to `false` if you want your app's status bar to take up space on the device's screen.
 This is a good option if your status bar color never needs to change.

 Example: